JunZhangNPO/Life/Health/Psychology/Confidence.md

-You might lose confidence sometims, it is fine.
+- You might lose confidence sometimes, and that’s fine.

-Talk with different people, you are not evaluated by a single person.
+- Talk with different people; you are not evaluated by a single person.

-Do specific things, such as reading or data analysis
+- Focus on specific tasks, such as reading or data analysis.

-write down how do you feel, make this process a public product
+- Write down how you feel and turn this process into a public product.